rostro36/Notes/Big Data/Week 06/06_readings.md

  </xs:simpleType>
  ```

-*<xs:union memberTypes="*first_type second_type*"/>* makes it possible to allow two different datatypes.
+*<xs:union memberTypes="*first_type second_type*"/>* makes it possible to allow two different data-types.
 The *fixed* attribute for facets works like *final* for elements.

 The *mixed* attribute of a element controls whether character data may appear between other elements, such that it may look like a html file.
 ### Namespaces
 To enforce a namespace in a schema, one can use the *targetNamespace* attribute of *xs:schema*.
-Doing so, one also has to change *xsi:noNamespaceSchemaLocation* to *xsi:schemaLocation* in the element of the document where the URL is the first token separated by a whitespace to the schema it should point to.
+Doing so, one also has to change *xsi:noNamespaceSchemaLocation* to *xsi:schemaLocation* in the element of the document where the URL is the first token separated by a white-space to the schema it should point to.
 The element in the document then still has to adhere to that namespace.

 With *attributeFormDefault ="qualified"* all the attributes mentioned in the schema must be in the element as well, also with their prefix.